mikebotnac/mikebotnac/README.md

 When working with me you can expect a professional, prompt and friendly service.<br></li><li>
 I have 6+ years of experience in React and React Native development and these are my main skills.<br></li><li>
 On the other hand I have 3+ years of experience in Angular and Vue.<br></li><li>
-In addition to these, I can provide you backend development with Express, Nest, Nuxt and Laravel.<br></li><b>
+In addition to these, I can provide you backend development with Express, Nest, Nuxt and Laravel.<br></li><br><b>
-Full Stack Developer</b> with 6+ years of hands-on experience designing, developing, and implementing applications and solutions using a range of technologies and programming languages.Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a Full-stack Developer.<br>
+Full Stack Developer</b> with 6+ years of hands-on experience designing, developing, and implementing applications and solutions using a range of technologies and programming languages.Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a Full-stack Developer.

 <h6>Results-driven developer with a successful track record in exceeding expectations for web development initiatives</h6>
 </p>